top of page

 What is lactate threshold training?

-Lactate acid is always building in our bodies.
-When we start running fast enough, we start to respire anaerobically, meaning there isn't enough oxygen getting to our muscles to clear the lactate acid, so the lactate acid starts to build up.
+When we start running fast enough, we start to respire anaerobically, meaning there isn't enough oxygen getting to our muscles to clear the Lactate, so it starts to build up faster than we can get rid of it.

-Threshold training is when we run at the point just below where lactate acid starts to build up.
+Threshold training is when we run at the point just below where lactic acid starts to build up.
 Or, the fastest we can run aerobically.

 What are the benefits of lactate threshold training?